daphnesiyuan/swen-group/README.md

 There is a map on the screen which will show your relative location to the room and enemies.
 Your avatar will show a bobbling arrow to identify you from other robots.
 Hit the alt key at any point to access chat and use features.
 The special key words are:
-/disconnect: Will disconnect you from the server /reconnect: Will reconnect you to the previously successfully connected server /ip: Will print out your IP address
+/disconnect: Will disconnect you from the server.
+/reconnect: Will reconnect you to the previously successfully connected server.
+/ip: Will print out your IP address.
-/ping: Will print out the current ping and more
+/ping: Will print out the current ping. and more.

 Some commands are restricted to admins only such as:
-/addbot: Generates a random bot to the server
+/addbot: Generates a random bot to the server.
-/kick 'name': Kicks the named player from the server and more
+/kick 'name': Kicks the named player from the server. and more

 To view all the available commands with the chat feature, using /help will give you a list of all the commands possible in the chat box.